License GuideSOC 29-1011

 How to Get a Chiropractor License.

 You'll follow a consistent pathway across most states.
-Start with accredited education, then pass either a national or state exam.
-Next comes supervised experience under a licensed professional.
-You'll need to clear a background check before licensure.
-After you're licensed, you'll complete continuing education hours between each renewal period.
-The exact requirements shift by state: hours, degree levels, and experience minimums all differ.
-Check your specific state's board for precise numbers.
+First, complete accredited education in your field.
+Then pass either a national or state exam.
+Next, gain supervised experience, the hours required depend on your state.
+You'll undergo a background check before licensure.
+After you're licensed, you'll need continuing education credits to renew.
+Each state sets its own minimums for education hours, degree requirements, and experience length, so check your specific state's rules.

 1